Trump rail safety oversight in focus after Amtrak crash

 The Trump administration said in a document posted last week that the previous administration’s initiative had been moved to the “long-term action” list, meaning it does not plan any additional action for at least 12 months on the proposal and could abandon it completely.

-In their defense, administration officials complain that Senate Democrats have for months delayed a vote on Ronald Batory’s nomination to head the Federal Railroad Administration, the top rail safety post, and say administration reviews of many railroad regulations are ongoing and no final decisions have been made as additional data is analyzed.
+In their defense, administration officials complain that Senate Democrats have for months delayed a vote on the nomination of Ronald Batory to head the Federal Railroad Administration, the top rail safety post, and say administration reviews of many railroad regulations are ongoing and no final decisions have been made as additional data is analyzed.

-On Thursday, Senator Maria Cantwell, a Washington state Democrat, called on the Senate Commerce Committee to quickly convene a hearing on the state of Amtrak safety standards and federal rail safety regulation.

-“The traveling public needs to know that Amtrak and its regulator, the Federal Railroad Administration, are doing all they can to protect the safety of passengers who use this vital piece of our transportation infrastructure,” Cantwell said in a statement, citing several major rail accidents over the last decade.

-But the biggest pending railroad safety issue is a government mandate to install a technology called positive train control to prevent derailments.
-Had the technology been operational for the stretch of track where Monday’s derailment occurred, the crash might have been prevented.
+But the biggest pending railroad safety issue is a government mandate to install a technology called positive train control, or PTC, to prevent derailments.
+Had the technology been operational for the stretch of track in Washington state where the derailment occurred, the crash might have been prevented.

-In 2015, Congress delayed an end-of-year deadline for installing the technology by three years to the end of 2018 after lobbying by major railroads, including Warren Buffett’s BNSF Railway Co [BNISF.UL].
+In 2015, Congress delayed an end-of-year deadline for installing the technology by three years to the end of 2018 after lobbying by major railroads, including Warren Buffett’s BNSF Railway Co.
 The Transportation Department can extend the deadline again until the end of 2020.

 Senator Richard Blumenthal of Connecticut said Tuesday that the Trump administration must back the funding to ensure positive train control is implemented.